XOP/design-system-starter/packages/dss-ui/README.md

 ## Organization

-Apart with some helper files and styling assets, a common component in AWSM UI consists of the UI code, CSS code and `*.stories.*` file for [Storybook](https://storybook.js.org/), the essential development and documentation tool.
+Apart with some helper files and styling assets, a common component in DSS UI consists of the UI code, CSS code and `*.stories.*` file for [Storybook](https://storybook.js.org/), the essential development and documentation tool.

 Storybook is set up as a [separate app](/apps/storybook/README.md), consolidating all stories across monorepo.